c0rnch1p/Gh0sty/readme.md

 git clone 'https://gitlab.com/c0rNCh1p/gh0sty.git'
 ```
 ##### Windows
-Go grab git bash if not installed 'https://git-scm.com/download/win'.
-Open Git Bash and
+Go grab git bash if not installed https://git-scm.com/download/win.
-follow the steps for MacOS and Linux.
+Open Git Bash and follow steps for MacOS and Linux.
 ##### API Keys
 To put this chatbot to full use, valid API key for OpenAI and Stable Diffusion are
 needed.
 These keys should be saved in files named 'stable_diffusion_api_key' and